fastify/fastify/docs/Style-Guide.md

 **Example**

- Less like this: There is a need for Nodejs to be installed before you can be able to use fastify.
+ Less like this: There is a need for Nodejs to be installed before you can be able to use Fastify.

  More like this: Install Nodejs to make use of fastify.